Ph.D Program

 This program is for the professional specializing in emergency public health, emergency management, or management of emergency health care systems, wanting to further their education or career potential.
 The curriculum is designed to provide graduate-level training and education to health care providers, researchers, educators, policymakers, and administrators.

-AREAS OF CONCENTRATED STUDY
+AREAS OF SPECIALIZED STUDY

-The Emergency Health pathway includes courses in disaster health, catastrophes, and systems design.
-The Emergency Management pathway includes courses in disaster mitigation, catastrophe preparation and response, and strategic planning.
 Click the links above for more information, required courses, and course electives for each pathway.

 ADMISSIONS